Please direct any questions and concerns regarding insurance to our billing department at 301-801-9070 or email@example.com Thank you.

 To our valued clients:

-At this time, we are in-network with Blue Cross/Carefirst and Cigna and out-of-network with other providers.
+At this time, we are in-network with Blue Cross/Carefirst, AETNA and Cigna, and out-of-network with other providers.
 Whether or not you have out-of-network benefits, we require that you provide a valid credit card for services we provide to you.
 Although many insurance plans offer out-of-network benefits, we generally do not obtain payment directly from the insurance company and must ask that you, the patient, be responsible for any charges to your account with Metropolitan Breastfeeding.

 As a courtesy, due to lengthy processing times associated with insurance submissions, we are offering to assist you by postponing any charges to your credit card account for 30 days.
 Delinquent accounts after the 30-day grace period will be sent directly to collections.